Nogyboy/mobile_shop/README.md

-# Technica Assesment - Mobile Shop
+# TechnicaL Assessment - Mobile Shop

 ## Description
 Mini web app for mobile shopping, consist of a product list page, and a product details page.
 User is able to search products, check details, select options and add to the cart.
 Data come from an API provided.